- Ph.D., Soil Fertility, Washington State University

 - M.S., Soil Fertility, Washington State University

 - B.S., Environmental Biology, SUNY ESF

-My research and outreach interests focus on diversifying cropping systems to manage soil fertility and plant nutrients in order to maintain soil and water quality.
+My research and outreach interests focus on diversifying cropping systems to maintain soil, water, and air quality while ensuring economic sustainability for farmers.
 As the NE-SARE Coordinator, I will work closely with state and regional agricultural professionals to enhance outreach efforts that help farmers reduce economic and environmental risks.
-With a primary focus on agronomic crops and grazing systems, my research and extension activities will make science-based information about nutrient management and water quality relationships, soil health, and value-added crop enterprises accessible.
+With a primary focus on agronomic crops and grazing systems, my research and Extension activities will make science-based information about alternative cropping systems, soil health and water quality relationships, and value-added crop enterprises accessible.
 I am also enthusiastic about improving knowledge about food production and human nutrition in both rural and urban communities.